What is cross-site scripting and how to prevent it

 What is cross-site scripting?

-Now that we know what cross-site scripting is from a technical point of view, let’s move towards a more hands-on approach.
-Web applications cannot distinguish between malicious JavaScript and legitimate scripts.
-The name “Cross-Site Scripting” (XSS) originates from the fact that the attack occurs across different websites or “sites.”
+XSS attacks work because web applications cannot distinguish between malicious JavaScript code and legitimate scripts.
+The name “Cross-Site Scripting” originates from the fact that the attack occurs across different websites or “sites.”
 The “cross-site” aspect refers to the injection of malicious scripts into web pages viewed by users from a different origin or domain than the one the attacker controls.
 The “scripting” part denotes the use of scripts, typically written in languages like JavaScript, to carry out the attack.
 Overall, XSS involves injecting and executing scripts across different sites, hence the name.

 The impact of XSS vulnerabilities